 - Connect the ideas and concepts you brainstormed to the main topic and to each other.

 How can Lucidchart help?

 As you can see from the templates throughout this article, Lucidchart has a huge selection of different types of graphic organizers for education.
-With a free Educational account, students and teachers can use these resources to organize ideas, plan assignments, evaluate learning, and more.
-Sign up and upgrade your Lucidchart account.
+With an Educational account, students and teachers can use these resources to organize ideas, plan assignments, evaluate learning, and more.

 Lucidchart is the intelligent diagramming application that empowers teams to clarify complexity, align their insights, and build the future—faster.
 With this intuitive, cloud-based solution, everyone can work visually and collaborate in real time while building flowcharts, mockups, UML diagrams, and more.